Pico de Veleta: Complete hiking guide to the second highest peak in Sierra Nevada

 Where to stay when hiking Pico de Veleta

-Where to stay in Sierra Nevada
+Where to stay in Pradollano

 Views along the trail from Hoya de la Mora to Pico de Veleta